gpuweb/WSL/Spec/source/index.rst

 In other terms, they behave as if they computed the result as integers with a large enough width for avoiding both overflow and underflow, then truncated to the 32 low-bits of the result.
 ``mul`` is defined on integers both signed and unsigned as a synonym of operator*.

+``operator-`` is also defined as an unary function on signed integers.
+Its return type is also ``int``, and it simply returns the negation of its argument.

 ``operator++`` and ``operator--`` are defined as unary functions on integers, both signed and unsigned.
 Their return type is the same as the type of their argument.
 They return the addition or substraction (respectively) of ``1`` to their argument, behaving like ``operator+`` and ``operator-`` in the case of overflow/underflow.